-The MPH program in biostatistics can be completed in four semesters, depending on the time needed to complete a thesis.
-The MPH degree is a broad-based credential in public health.
-The areas of required course work include not only biostatistics and epidemiology, but also health policy, management, environmental health, and social behavior.
-The MPH degree in biostatistics is usually a terminal degree, with graduates becoming involved in the design and analysis of studies in a variety of practical settings.
+The MPH program in biostatistics is typically completed in four semesters.
+The MPH degree is a broad-based credential in all areas of public health.
+Required course work include not only biostatistics and epidemiology, but also health policy, management, environmental health, and social behavior.
+The MPH degree in biostatistics is usually a terminal degree, with graduates becoming involved in the design and analysis of studies in a variety of practical settings in public health.